- A total of $900,000 will be allocated to community groups over three years

-Grant projects which received funding in round one include:
+Grant projects that will receive funding in round two include:

 Comments attributed to Environment Minister Stephen Dawson:

-"Community groups are instrumental in protecting and enhancing the natural values of our rivers, and in turn increasing public enjoyment of vibrant recreational areas.
+"Community groups are instrumental in protecting and enhancing the natural values of our rivers and increasing public enjoyment of recreational areas.

 Minister's office - 6552 5800